 How Many Grain Foods Each Day?

 A person who eats 2,000 calories per day should eat 6 ounces of grain foods daily.
 At least half (3 ounces) of the grain foods eaten should be whole grains.
 Approximately one ounce of grain foods counts as a serving.
-This is about one slice of bread, one roll, or one small muffin.
+This is about one slice of bread, one roll, or one small bagel.
 It is also about one cup of dry flaked cereal or a half-cup of cooked rice, pasta, or cereal.

 How Much Dairy Each Day?

 Dairy products are another important part of eating well.
 A person who consumes 2,000 calories daily should have the equivalent of 3 cups of low-fat or fat-free milk, yogurt, or other dairy products daily.
 One cup of yogurt contains about the same amount of calcium as 1 cup of milk.
 Eating 1½ ounces of natural cheese or 2 ounces of processed cheese counts as drinking 1 cup of milk.

 A person who consumes 2,000 calories daily should eat about 5½ ounces of protein each day.
 You can get protein from seafood, lean meat and poultry, as well as eggs, beans and peas, tofu, nuts, and seeds.
 One egg or one-fourth cup of cooked dry beans or tofu counts as 1 ounce of meat, poultry, or seafood.
 One tablespoon of peanut butter or a half-ounce of nuts or seeds also is the same as 1 ounce of meat, poultry, or seafood.

 Oils are fats that are liquid at room temperature, like the vegetable oils used in cooking.
 Use mainly polyunsaturated and monounsaturated oils like those that come from olive or canola oil.
 A person who eats 2,000 calories daily should not consume more than the equivalent of 6 teaspoons of oil daily.